aravind-sadharani/chandraveena/src/blog/r9-bairagi/index.md

 **Scale** - Sa re ma Pa ni

-**Family** - Gaula (Jod Raga formed by combining Raga Ahiri (Sa re Ga ma Pa Dha ni) and Raga Bhairav (Sa re Ga ma Pa dha Ni))
+**Family** - Gaula (Sa re Ga ma Pa Ni)

 **Melakarta** - Varjit (Re, dha) Janya of Ratnangi (Sa re Re ma Pa dha ni)

 **Prahar** - 1st and 2nd prahar (equivalent to 6 AM - 12 PM)

 ### Reading the scale
 In Indian Classical Music, the seven notes in an octave are called Sa Re Ga Ma Pa Dha Ni and then Sa comes again.
 Notes with a capitalised first letter are called Tivra (or sharp) notes.
-E.g.,Ga, Dha above.
+E.g.,Ga above.
 Notes written fully in lower case are called Komal (or flat) notes.
 E.g., ma and ni above.
 Sa and Pa are always written with a capitalized first letter.

 ### Varjit Raga
 A Varjit Raga is a Janya (derived) Raga of a Melakarta (parent scale) in which one or more notes are dropped from the parent scale.
 In this case, Tivra Re and Komal Dha are dropped from the parent scale Ratnanagi.